AzureIoTGBB/iot-edge-offline-dashboarding/readme.md

 This architecture and its components are intended to be general purpose and apply across several industries and use cases by simply switching out the data sources and dashboards.
 However, by far the customer segment where this need comes up the most often is manufacturing.
 Therefore, the sample implementation below focuses on that use case.

-For information on other potential "Dashboarding on the Edge" use cases, why this architecture was chosen, discussion of alternatives, please see [Solution Architecture Components](#solution-architecture-components).
+For information on other potential "Dashboarding on the Edge" use cases, why this architecture was chosen, discussion of alternatives, please see [Solution architecture components](#solution-architecture-components).

-## Solution Goals
+## Solution goals

 The purpose of this solution is to provide both general purpose guidance for dashboarding on the edge as well as a sample implementation.
 While our sample implementation focuses on manufacturing, there are plenty of other potential use cases for this technology.
 Some examples include: